songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/02-Secure-Workload/02/_network-policies.md

 The application consists of two client deployments (`frontend` and `not-frontend`) and one backend deployment (`backend`).
 We are going to send requests from the frontend and not-frontend pods to the backend pod.

-Create a file `simple-app.yaml` with the above content.

 Deploy the app: